-According to GC policy, a maximum of 30 graduate credits taken prior to admission to the doctoral program at CUNY may be considered for application toward the doctoral degree.
-The Executive Office and BASP program conventionally accept up to 12 transfer credits but may approve more under extenuating circumstances.
-Credits are eligible for consideration provided courses were completed with a grade of B or higher within an appropriate period preceding the time of application and are equivalent to comparable courses at the CUNY.
+According to GC policy, a maximum of 12 master's credits or 30 doctoral credits taken prior to admission to the doctoral program at CUNY may be considered for application toward the GC degree.
+These credits are eligible for consideration provided courses were completed with a grade of B or higher within an appropriate period preceding the time of application and are equivalent to comparable courses at the City University.
 The transfer of credits will be considered on an individual basis by examining in detail the course syllabi and other materials for each course for which a transfer of credits is being requested.

+In general, the BASP training area discourages such transfer of credits, except in usual circumstances.
 Any student wishing to apply for a transfer must submit the following materials to the Training Area Coordinator by February 1st of the first year of matriculation: